 We celebrate NAIDOC Week with special activities each year and display the Aboriginal flag to honour Sorry Day, Reconciliation Week and NAIDOC Week.

 In 2004, we constructed a unique mosaic depicting the Aboriginal heritage and recognising the two most important figures in the local Aboriginal history, Pemulwy and his son Tedbury.
 You can find it in Gough Whitlam Park at Earlwood along the Cooks River not far from the Cricket Oval and the children's play area.

-For more information, contact Council's Diversity Officer on 9789 9472 or email firstname.lastname@example.org
+For more information, contact Council's Indigenous Community Development Officer on 9707 9863 or email firstname.lastname@example.org